Frank Brickowski: Milwaukee Bucks

 During the 1990 off-season, the salary cap went up, which led to Brickowski being traded to the Milwaukee Bucks for Paul Pressey, to which the Bucks agreed due to an injury to Larry Krystkowiak.
 On March, 22, 1991, Brickowski scored 32 points and grabbed 8 rebounds in a 99–92 victory in Los Angeles against the Lakers.
 Although the Bucks finished with a respectable 48–34 record, they would be surprisingly swept by Charles Barkley and the Philadelphia 76ers in the first round of the playoffs.
 The Bucks would not return to the playoffs until the 1998–99 season.
 He was a productive player during his time in Milwaukee.
 During 1991–92, Brickowski was found with an ounce of cannabis at his Montana ranch.
 He pleaded guilty, and was forced to pay a $2,000 fine and undergo drug counseling.

 Charlotte Hornets

 At the 1994 trading deadline, The Bucks traded Brickowski to the Charlotte Hornets with a first-round draft pick for Mike Gminski.
 He spent the rest of the season with Charlotte.

 Sacramento Kings

 The next season Brickowski joined the Sacramento Kings.
 However, he injured his shoulder during preseason, aggravating the injury in a practice in January, and ended up being lost for the entire season.

 Return to Seattle

-Brickowski signed on for a second stint with Seattle, in which he became a surprising contributor in terms of three-pointers, hitting 32 of 79 (.405).
-He helped Seattle make it to the 1996 NBA Finals against Chicago Bulls.
-During that series, Brickowski became notorious in his very physical defense against Dennis Rodman that led to several technical and flagrant fouls.
+Brickowski signed for a second stint with Seattle, in which he became a prominent contributor in terms of three-pointers, hitting 32 of 79 (.405).
+He helped Seattle to make it to the 1996 NBA Finals against Chicago Bulls.
+During that series, Brickowski couldn't play his very physical defense against Dennis Rodman that led to several technical and flagrant fouls.